Redirecting Behavior: A Guide for Early Childhood Educators

 Model appropriate behavior

 Children learn best by observing and imitating the adults in their lives.
-Teachers can model appropriate behavior, so children learn how to behave appropriately.
-This includes speaking politely, using indoor voices, and walking in line.
+Teachers can model appropriate behavior by speaking politely, using indoor voices, and walking in line.

 Use logical consequences